rutkaykarabulak/DroneController/README.md

 - Every loading process will consume `%10` of drone's battery
 - Drone that has less then `%25` battery is not loadable

+### This service will allows you to

+The service should allow:
+- registering a drone;
+- loading a drone with medication items;
+- checking loaded medication items for a given drone;
+- checking available drones for loading;
+- check drone battery level for a given drone;